-(1) spark plug cap(2) spark plug
+(3) sealing gasket(4) spark plug gap

-- 5. Check the electrode for wear or deposits, the gasket (3) for damage, and the insulator for cracks.
+- (2) spark plug - 5.
+Check the electrode for wear or deposits, the sealing gasket (3) for damage, and the insulator for cracks.
 Replace if you detect them. - 6.
 Check the spark plug gap (4), using a wiretype feeler gauge.
 If the gap is out of specifications, replace the plug with a new one.

-The recommended spark plug gap is: 0.031 - 0.035 in (0.8 - 0.9 mm)
+The recommended spark plug gap is: 0.03 - 0.04 in (0.8 - 0.9 mm)

-To obtain accurate spark plug readings, accelerate up to speed on a straightaway.
-Push the engine stop button and disengage the clutch by pulling the lever in.
-Coast to a stop, then remove and inspect the spark plug.
+- 7. To obtain accurate spark plug readings, accelerate up to speed on a straightaway.
+Push the engine stop button and disengage the clutch by pulling the lever in. - Coast to a stop, then remove and inspect the spark plug.
 The porcelain insulator around the center electrode should appear tan or medium gray.